amsen20/masters-thesis/docs/imem/soundness.md

 ## Possible Loopholes and Guidelines

-The following subsections list possible loopholes or unwanted cases and discusses whether a valid program can exhibit them and, if so, following what guidelines would avoid reaching any memory state that is not well-formed.
+The following subsections list possible loopholes or unwanted cases and discuss whether a valid program can exhibit them and, if so, following what guidelines would avoid reaching any memory state that is not well-formed.

 ### General